 A copyright works to protect the way a recipe is recorded in writing and not the way it is actually made.
 If you record and publish a recipe and someone then looks to re-copy that recipe without any new literary expression being added, this could be deemed as a copyright infringement.
 However, this does not stop someone taking the recipe, cooking it in their food truck or restaurant, changing the name and claiming it as their own.

 Rules for copyrightable recipes:

 - The recipe must include preparation instructions or other information beyond just a list of ingredients.

 - The recipe must be recorded in writing or an electronic media (not just in the chef’s head).

-Work that has not been recorded on a tangible medium is not copyrighted, but as soon as a recipe has been recorded, it is copyrighted.
-A formal copyright registration is not required, although it’s recommended, because you cannot file a lawsuit for copyright infringement unless the copyright is registered.
+Work that has not been recorded on a tangible medium is not copyrighted.
+As soon as a recipe has been recorded, it is copyrighted.
+A formal copyright registration is not required, although it’s recommended.
+This is because you cannot file a lawsuit for copyright infringement unless the copyright is registered.

 Recipes are trade secrets